Carbon Credit Projects – Some Options

 Located in the Surendranagar District of Gujarat, this solar project consists of 25 MW of grid interactive solar photovoltaic power.
 It is expected that avoided emissions over ten years will reach 410,340 tCO2e.
 As well as providing a source of clean energy, the Gujarat solar farm brings important co-benefits to the area including employment and economic growth.
 See more on the APX Registry.

 Food waste to renewable energy

-Cai Be District turns an environmental problem into a clean energy solution.
-Processing rice for bran oil typically resulted in the disposal of husks into waterways.
-Decaying husks then released methane into the atmosphere, a greenhouse gas 21 times worse than carbon.
-Instead, Cai Be captures rice husk methane to produce electricity.
+The Cai Be Rice Husk project turns an environmental problem into a clean energy solution.
+Processing rice for bran oil results in the disposal of husks into waterways.
+Husk decay releases methane into the atmosphere: a greenhouse gas 21 times worse than carbon.
+Cai Be captures rice husk methane to produce electricity.

-Wilmar Agro Vietnam Company, a rice bran oil producer, supplies husks to the Cai Be Thermal Energy Generation Project.
-The company procures and processes rice bran locally in the Cai Be District, so in addition to creating thermal energy from waste, transport emissions are minimal.
+Wilmar Agro Vietnam Company, a rice bran oil producer, supplies husks to the project.
+The company procures and processes rice bran locally, so in addition to creating thermal energy from waste, transport emissions are minimal.
 See more about the Cai Be project on APX.